 6. Lead to Win with Michael Hyatt and Megan Hyatt Miller

 Michael Hyatt is a big name in blogging.
-He runs Michael Hyatt & Co., is the author of multiple books including his newest book, Free to Focus, and knows a great deal about leadership.
+He runs Michael Hyatt & Co., is the author of multiple books, including Free to Focus, and knows a great deal about leadership.

 The great thing about this podcast is that I get something out of every episode.
 Not every topic is totally applicable to my life, but there’s always something to think about.

-I didn’t know about Free to Focus until I listened to this podcast, and after I bought and read it I actually recommended it to my manager!
-The jury’s out on whether he’s read it yet.
+I didn’t know about Free to Focus until I listened to this podcast, and after I bought and read it, I recommended it to my manager!

 7. Jocko Podcast with Jocko Willink and Echo Charles